Emergency Protection Assistance

-In Syria, 1,123 persons received nursing, alternative heating fuel, and/or winter clothing distributed by 88 women receiving skills training.
+In Syria, 1,123 persons received nursing, alternative heating fuel, and/or winter clothing distributed by 88 women who received skills training.
 252 medical professionals and first responders will receive training.
 83 refugee teachers in Lebanon received classroom materials, 15 of which also received training.

 Children benefiting from psychosocial support in E. Ghouta, Syria thanks to RPI’s partner Aosus

 RPI visits it’s partner MAPS delivering non-formal education to Syrian refugees in Bekaa Valley, Lebanon